Trade Show Marketing: 5 Tips For Product Brands

 #1.
 State clear goals before the event

 The first question that a manufacturer needs to answer before participating in a trade show is what is the purpose of doing it.
 Maybe it is attracting new clients?
 Or renewing and strengthening relations with already existing customers?
-Or maybe to create a buzz around a hot new product?
+Or maybe a manufacturer wants to create a buzz around a hot new product?

 #2.
 Plan activities at a trade show